OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 The following cases arise during the merge process:

- * Source taxonomy tip: if it's matched to a union node, there is nothing to do.
-If unmatched and not blocked for some reason (e.g. ambiguity), create a corresponding tip node in the union, to be attached later on.
+ * Source taxonomy tip: if the source node is matched to a union node, there is nothing to do.
+If it's unmatched and not blocked for some reason (e.g. ambiguity), then create a corresponding tip node in the union, to be attached later on.
 The source tip is then matched to the new union tip.

- * Source taxonomy internal node: the children have already been processed (recursively), and are all matched to targets in the union (or, rarely, blocked, see above).
+ * Source taxonomy internal node: the source node's children have already been processed (recursively), and are all matched to targets in the union (or, rarely, blocked, see above).
 The targets are either 'old' (they were already in the union before the merge started) or